Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

         optimizer.step()

-As a result, Lightning can feel unflexible and difficult to use for non standard gradient descent optimization.
-With loop customization, you can now implement the above logic directly in Lightning to get the same loop above:
+With Lightning Loops extensions, you can customize to non-standard gradient descent optimizations to get the same loop above:

 .. code-block:: python